AlSchlo/BSc-Semester-Project/README.md

 cd bsol/ && sh install.sh && cd .. && bsol --sol path-to-file --execution-time --runs 1
 ```

-<u>Note:</u> For this last step to run our instrumented version of *Geth* and not the original one, you can replace the *Geth* directory content located at /go/pkg/mod/github.com/ethereum (on your machine) with the content of Solidity/go-ethereum.
+**Note:** For this last step to run our instrumented version of *Geth* and not the original one, you can replace the *Geth* directory content located at /go/pkg/mod/github.com/ethereum (on your machine) with the content of Solidity/go-ethereum.

 Although not very clean, this solution is quick and easy.
 You are free to create a new package and change the import directives in the Go source code.